The 4 Modeling and Fashion Capitals of the World

-New York City is easily the most fashionable capital of North America.
-It’s where top designers like Betsey Johnson, Calvin Klein, Derek Lam, Donna Karan, Isaac Mizrahi, and Philip Lim got their starts (they all studied at New York’s leading fashion schools), and it’s where many top designers, including Kate Spade, Marc Jacobs, Kenneth Cole, and Ralph Lauren, choose to headquarter their fashion houses.
+New York City is the fashion capital of North America.
+Fashion designers like Betsey Johnson, Calvin Klein, Derek Lam, Donna Karan, Isaac Mizrahi, and Philip Lim got their starts, studying at New York’s leading fashion schools.
+It's where many top designers, including Kate Spade, Marc Jacobs, Kenneth Cole, and Ralph Lauren, choose to headquarter their fashion houses.

-New York City has over 5,000 fashion showrooms—more than any other city in the world—and hosts over 75 major fashion trade shows and market weeks (including Mercedes-Benz Fashion Week) each year.
-The New York City modeling market is huge and diverse and offers so much more than just high fashion and editorial modeling.
-Models of all genders, ages, and sizes can explore other in-demand markets such as commercial, fit, showroom, petite, plus, and parts modeling.
+New York City has over 5,000 fashion showrooms, more than any other city in the world, and hosts over 75 major fashion trade shows and market weeks (including the iconic New York Fashion Week) each year.

-Paris is the ultimate destination for professional models.
-The city is known for its iconic fashion houses, including Chanel, Louis Vuitton, Hermes, Yves Saint Laurent and Christian Dior, and its fashion week is the final (and arguably the most anticipated) stop on the whirlwind that is Fashion Month.
-But even though haute couture is the first thing that comes to many models’ minds when they think of Paris, there are many other opportunities to explore.
-Paris is often considered the “New York of Europe,” which means that just like its North American counterpart, it offers the expected high-fashion work and international cosmetic and beauty campaigns, but also plenty of commercial print work and television commercials.
+Paris is often seen as the ultimate destination for professional models.
+The city is known for its iconic international fashion houses, including Chanel, Louis Vuitton, Hermes, Yves Saint Laurent, and Christian Dior, and its fashion week is the final (and arguably the most anticipated) stop on the whirlwind that is Fashion Month.